Here is a look at the life of Jimmy Carter, the 39th President of the United States.

 March 26, 1979 - In a ceremony in Washington, DC, Egypt and Israel formally sign a peace treaty ending 31 years of war between them.
 The successful Camp David accords are one of the highlights of Carter's presidency.

-November 4, 1979 - The U.S. Embassy in Tehran, Iran is stormed and diplomatic staff are taken hostage.
+November 4, 1979 - The U.S. Embassy in Tehran, Iran, is stormed and diplomatic staff are taken hostage.
 Carter's inability to successfully negotiate release of the hostages became a major political liability.
 The hostages are released on January 20, 1981, the day of Ronald Reagan's inauguration.

 1982 - Becomes a professor at Emory University in Atlanta.

 1982 - Establishes the Carter Center in Atlanta.
 Carter Center initiatives include monitoring international elections, fighting third world diseases, and seeking international peace.
 One of the key accomplishments of the Carter Center is the near eradication of Guinea worm disease, from more than three million cases in 1986 to fewer than 200 today.

 August 9, 1999 - Receives the Presidential Medal of Freedom, the highest honor for an American civilian.